Leechael/Entity54-Phat-FrontEnd-BoilerPlate-NewPublicTestnet/README.md

         const contract = new PinkContractPromise(api, phatRegistry, phat_abi, phat_contractId, phat_contractKey);
         phat_contract_boiler_plate = contract;

-The api is sets up and we connect to a contract
+The api is set up and we connect to a contract

 <br>